mitchfen/mp3-wav-renamer/README.md

 I am writing this python script to help me organize my mess of a music library.

-This program reads each mp3 or wav into a list, then iterates through them and plays each one until a keyboard interupt (CTRL + C).
+This program reads each mp3 or wav into a list, then iterates through them and plays each one until a keyboard interrupt (CTRL + C).

 The user is then asked to rename the song, delete it, or keep it.